chrysle28/binf6110_assignment02/README.md

 Following differential gene expression analysis,

-In this project, yeast transcripts obtained from the study conducted by Mardanov et al. (2020) will be quantified and analyzed to determine differentially expressed genes and enrichment of genes in biological processes and metabolic pathways.
-The yeast transcripts reflect biological replicates from three distinct stages of velum development.
-As biofilm form
+In this project, _Saccharomyces cerevisiae_ flor strain transcripts obtained from the study conducted by Mardanov et al. (2020) will be quantified and analyzed to determine differentially expressed genes and enrichment of genes in biological processes and metabolic pathways.
+The flor yeast transcripts reflect biological replicates from three distinct stages of velum development during the aging of wine.
+Biofilm formation allows yeast to access oxygen for efficient oxidative metabolism (Alexandre, 2013), in turn allowing yeast to

 ## **2 | Methods**